huggingface/blog/fasttext.md

 [fastText](https://fasttext.cc/) is a library for efficient learning of text representation and classification.
 [Open-sourced](https://fasttext.cc/blog/2016/08/18/blog-post.html) by Meta AI in 2016, fastText integrates key ideas that have been influential in natural language processing and machine learning over the past few decades: representing sentences using bag of words and bag of n-grams, using subword information, and utilizing a hidden representation to share information across classes.

-To speed up computation, fastText uses a hierarchical softmax is employed, capitalizing on the imbalanced distribution of classes.
+To speed up computation, fastText uses hierarchical softmax, capitalizing on the imbalanced distribution of classes.
 All these techniques offer users scalable solutions for text representation and classification.

 Hugging Face is now hosting official mirrors of word vectors of all 157 languages and the latest model for language identification.
 This means that using Hugging Face, you can easily download and use the models with a few commands.